Neoteroi/BlackSheep-Docs/docs/openapi.md

 When OpenAPI Documentation is generated, operation ids are obtained from the name of the Python function definitions.

-For example, having a `get_foo` request handler, generates an object having `operationId` equal to "get_foo":
+For example, having a `get_foo` request handler generates an object having `operationId` equal to "get_foo":

 ```python